NNDB

 Jones' films include the sepiatone romance Portrait of Jennie, the all-star World War II tearjerker Since You Went Away with her then-husband Walker, the sultry western Duel in the Sun, and the offbeat tongue-in-cheek melodrama Beat the Devil.

-Her career faded in the late 1950s, and sputtered to a halt after Selznick's death in 1965.
-She met and married her third and last husband, Norton Simon, a successful self-made businessman who had started by buying a fruit and vegetable stand and ended up owning Hunt Foods.
-Jones returned to the screen in the skyscraper disaster Towering Inferno (1974), but then settled in for life as a millionaire's wife.
-Tragically, the following year, Jones' daughter, Mary Jennifer Jones, jumped to her death from the 22nd floor of a Los Angeles skyscraper.
+Jones returned to the screen in the skyscraper disaster Towering Inferno (1974), but then settled in for life as a millionaire's wife and museum president.
+In 1975 Jones' daughter, Mary Jennifer Jones, jumped to her death from the 22nd floor of a Los Angeles skyscraper.
 Jones' husband had lost a son to suicide years earlier, and to honor their dead children Simon and Jones endowed the Jennifer Jones Simon Foundation For Mental Health And Education in 1980.

 Father: Phip Isley (stage actor, theater owner)